Hydraulic Hose Fittings: The Ultimate Guide

 There are many different size and shape variants within these two categories.
 It’s critical to ensure that your organization’s equipment will properly integrate with new machinery that comes with its own hydraulic couplers.

 A 3-inch male coupler will not fit into a 2-inch female coupler, and there is no universal standard or adjustment tool to fix this issue.
-All brands of hydraulic couplers will match each other based on ISO standards, but you cannot match different sizes.
+All brands of hydraulic quick couplings will match each other based on ISO standards, but you cannot match different sizes.

 To properly identify the hydraulic hose fitting for the application, determine the type of fitting, match the port connection with that of the hose, and determine the type of seal and fitting design and size of the thread.